Renewable Energy – ANSYS Fluent Training Package, 10 Practical Exercises for INTERMEDIATE Users

 Darrieus

-Project number 4 is going to simulate an airflow field close to a vertical axis DARRIEUS wind turbine.
+Project number 4 will simulate an airflow field close to a vertical axis DARRIEUS wind turbine.
 The geometry included a rotary zone for the turbine walls and a stationary zone for the rest of the domain.
-The inlet is considered to wind with 1 m/s, and the turbine zone is rotating with 120 RPM.
+The inlet is considered to wind with 1 m/s, and the turbine zone rotates with 120 RPM.
 Problem number 5 compares the airflow passing over two H-type Darrieus wind turbines of plain and serrated airfoils.
 In this project, the airflow enters the computational domain with a velocity of 7m/s, and we apply the RNG k-epsilon model to solve the turbulent flow equations.
 Also, it should be noted that the Mesh Motion option was enabled to simulate the rotating motion of turbine blades, and the rotation velocity of the rotating domain was set to 2.8285 rad/s.

 Savonius